|

 knee arthritis where the joint has worn out primarily in one region and is

-correcting the alignment of the lower extremity, the forces across the joint
+the alignment of the lower extremity, the forces across the joint are

-are redistributed so the worn out area sees less force and the more healthy
+redistributed so the worn out area sees less force and the more healthy part

-part of the joint carries more force.
-This can result in many years of
+of the joint carries more force.
+This can result in many years of relief from

-relief from arthritic pain yet allow unrestricted activities, unlike knee
+arthritic pain yet allow unrestricted activities, unlike knee replacement

-replacement procedures, which often require restriction from strenuous
+procedures, which often require restriction from strenuous activities lest the

-activities lest the artificial components wear out prematurely.
-The
+artificial components wear out prematurely.
+The osteotomy is open

-osteotomy is open surgery and does not involve the knee joint itself.
-In
+surgery and does not involve the knee joint itself.
+In this clinical

-this clinical investigation, published in 2008 in the Journal of Knee Surgery, patients undergoing the
+investigation, published in early 2008 in the Journal of Knee Surgery, patients undergoing the

 osteotomy also had arthroscopic evaluation of the knee joint and were found to